 An AP MLD with dot11SSPNInterfaceActivated equal to true shall verify if the dot11EPCSPriorityAccessAuthorized for the non-AP MLD in the dot11InterworkingEntry is set to true.

 NOTE 2—Successful verification is defined when the dot11EPCSPriorityAccessAuthorized for the non-AP MLD in the dot11InterworkingEntry is set to true.
-The verification by an AP MLD with dot11SSPNInterfaceActivated equal to false is out of scope of this standard.
+The verification [11802] of EPCS priority access authorization by an AP MLD with dot11SSPNInterfaceActivated equal to false is out of scope of this standard.

 If the verification is successful (see NOTE 2 above), an AP that is operating on an enabled link and is affiliated with the initiating AP MLD shall transmit an EPCS Priority Access Enable Request frame (9.6.35.5 (EPCS Priority Access Enable Request frame format)) to the corresponding non-AP STA affiliated with an associated EPCS non-AP MLD, with EPCS priority access in the torn down state for that non-AP MLD.